toolmarket/emood/README.rst

 TO DO
 -----
 **New Dev**
+4. Add all requiered imports at vendor folder.
 5. Update Tests.
 6. Autostart MAC

 # Agregar a "autoinicio" >> Esto lo hace el Instalador